shundhammer/qdirstat/README.md

 Usable, but still Alpha.

 - 2016-01-16

+   - The MIME categories and the corresponding treemap colors can now be configured - see screenshot above.
+Yes, this is a real treemap widget as a preview for the colors, complete with a demo directory tree with a random number of files with random sizes (i.e. it looks different for each invocation).
+That part was the last major feature that was missing; now it's only little stuff that's left (still quite a number of it, though).

    - Treemap colors are now no longer fixed; there is now a rules engine called MimeCategorizer.
 It uses a new class MimeCategory that groups MIME types